bjornarprytz/discovery/readme.md

 - Nice to have
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End
   - Highlight the quest words more
-  - Clarify meaning of: Highest score, Most words, Most Quests, Most moves
+  - Clarify meaning of: Best score, Most words, Most Quests, Most moves
   - Sounds on UI

 - Verify that cloud saves work on steam